 The ships still play a part in the battle phases, with some causing you more problems than others.
 Double-masted ships will release little tanks called ‘grunts’ onto the field if they hit the shoreline.
-Grunts can destroy walls destroy walls and undefended castles alike during the battle phase, and they’ll move around during the building phase and prevent you from building over them.
+Grunts can destroy walls and undefended castles alike during the battle phase, and they’ll move around during the building phase and prevent you from building over them.
 Grunts can be destroyed either with cannon fire or by surrounding them with walls, but dealing with them means you’ll be distracted from other threats.
 Red ships fire cannonballs that’ll leave craters wherever they land that can’t be built over, and there’s no way to get rid of them besides wait several rounds.
 You’ll want to prioritize destroying the red ships and double-masts over the regular ships, but the game tends to spawn so many of both at once that you’ll almost never be able to entirely prevent them from screwing you up.

 The building phase is probably the toughest part of the game, more so than the battle phases.
 Much like Tetris, you’ll often never seem to get the exact piece you want.
-It’s also pretty easy to screw yourself by putting the wrong block in the wrong place, since you can’t build over what you’ve already placed.
+It’s also fairly easy to doom yourself by putting the wrong block in the wrong place, since you can’t build over what you’ve already placed.
 You also can’t build over water, which means that picking a castle next to the shore means that your shots don’t have to travel as far, but building around them is a little tougher.
 Once you’ve survived the building phase, you’ll place some more cannons and begin another battle phase.
 You conquer a level once you’ve cleared enough battle phases, although the fact that the game won’t tell you how many you need means that winning feels somewhat arbitrary.

 The game’s biggest problem is that the difficulty curve feels too steep.
 The first territory is a breeze, but after that, the game basically throws you right into the deep end.
 Even if you can clear the screen of ships, the game will spawn seven or so more during the next building phase, so it often feels like you can never really keep up.
 There are certain tricks and tactics you can use to delay your defeat, but it often feels like there’s no real way to keep up with the forces the game throws at you.
 The worst part of all is that the game only allows you to continue so many times, so you’ll never get too far into the game unless you know every trick and tactic for continued survival.